shirok/Gauche-makiki/README.md

     shutdown-callback - a thunk to be called after all the server operations are shut down.
 If given, this is the last thing `start-http-server` does before returning.

+Note that `start-http-server` enters the server loop and won't return by default.
+If you called `start-http-server` from the main thread, sending a signal (e.g. `SIGINT`) to the process would break the server loop.
+If you want to terminate the server gracefully, though, you can call `terminate-server-loop` *within the http handler*.

+    (terminate-server-loop REQUEST EXIT-CODE)

+Calling this function causes `start-http-server` to break the server loop, does cleaning up (including finishing request that are already being processed), and returns EXIT-CODE.

+You can pass any object to EXIT-CODE, but the supposed way to call `start-http-server` is the tail position of the `main` function; in that case, EXIT-CODE becomes the exit code of the server.

+    (define (main args)
+       ...
+       (start-http-server ...))

 ## Add-ons